A summary of what hardware is needed:

 MessagesOccasionally the software sends some useful messages and warnings to the user.
 This button will conveniently show or hide them.

-This button is active only if MQTT connections are enabled in the code prior to uploading.
+This button is active only if MQTT connections are enabled prior to code uploading.

 Some setting of the MQTT connection like broker address and port, username and password for authenticated access can be set here.
 Others are only listed for user reference.
 Publish interval is also available to be selected.
 When ready with the edits press the button submit & connect to reconnect the broker.
-Note that this is only possible if server write access is allowed.
+Note that it is possible to submit only when server write access is allowed.
 Whether the broker is connected or not can be judged by the status shown against publishing pH now.
 The status is either 'yes' or 'no'.
 It takes some time for the connection to be re-established and the status updated.

 ThingSpeak MQTT Devices are accessed in a slightly different way.
 So, except for the publish time interval, all settings of a ThingSpeak dashboard should be made in the code before upload.